sfraint/wireless-n64-controller/building.md

 #### Controller-side terminals

-1. **Terminal wiring**: Cut one of the 2-pin PH cables in half (so you end up with two halves each with one bare-wire end and one connector end), and strip back the insulation a bit to expose the wire.
-With the connector-end plugged into the ESP32, you should be able to tell which wire corresponds to `+` and which corresponds to `-`.
-Solder the `+` wire to the second flat terminal and solder the `-` wire to the second spring terminal.
+1. **Terminal wiring**: With one of the PH cables plugged into the ESP32, you should be able to tell which wire corresponds to `+` and which corresponds to `-` based on markings on the ESP32 board.
+Solder the `+` wire to another flat terminal and solder the `-` wire to another spring terminal.

 2. **Assembly**: Super glue the terminals to the terminal-block piece so they line up with the opposite terminal shape from the battery pak (i.e. spring terminal should plug into flat terminal, and vice versa):